MicrosoftDocs/sql-docs/docs/relational-databases/native-client/odbc/performing-transactions-distributed-transactions.md

 ## C# alternative for SQL Database in the cloud

-MSDTC isn't supported for either Azure SQL Database or Azure SQL Data Warehouse.
+MSDTC isn't supported for either Azure SQL Database or Azure Synapse Analytics.

 However, a distributed transaction can be created for SQL Database by having your C# program use the .NET class [System.Transactions.TransactionScope](/dotnet/api/system.transactions.transactionscope).